25+ Awesome Things to Do in Burnsville and Yancey County

 When you first glance at a map of Western NC, you’ll see Mount Mitchell and the Blue Ridge Parkway.
 If you’ve been fortunate enough to visit the top of that mountain and drive our most popular scenic road, you’ve already enjoyed two of the best things to do in Burnsville, North Carolina.

-We haven’t even mentioned Downtown Burnsville, which includes its lovely Town Square, Main Street, and the amazing artists in the area.
+We haven’t even mentioned Downtown Burnsville, which includes its lovely Town Square, Main Street, and the fantastic artists in the area.

-Of course, our guide covers them all, and even more fun things to do in Burnsville NC.
+Of course, our guide covers them all, and even more fun things to do around Burnsville NC.

 Here’s how we’ve organized this guide to help your vacation or day trip to the area:

-• Things to Do in Burnsville All Year
+- Things to Do in Burnsville NC This Weekend (and All Year!)

-• More Things to Do in Burnsville and Western North Carolina (Related Posts)
+- More Things to Do in Burnsville (NC Travel Guides)

-Burnsville and Yancey County sit in the heart of the Blue Ridge Mountains on the Northwestern border of North Carolina and Tennessee.
+Burnsville is a town in Yancey County and sits in the heart of the Blue Ridge Mountains on the Northwestern border of North Carolina and Tennessee.
+Burnsville is the westernmost town is a region known as the High Country.

 The county borders one county in Tennessee to the northwest (Unicoi) and four NC counties, including the following: